Supporting Patient Transportation

 - Develop transportation programs that are compliant with the safe harbor

 - Recognize how health centers can utilize community partnerships to implement their transportation programs

 CARRIE BILL RILEY

-Carrie Bill Riley is a Partner in the health law, non-profit and corporate law, and federal grants law practice groups.
-She counsels a wide variety of health care clients, including Federally Qualified Health Centers and other private and public health care providers, on contracting, regulatory compliance, fraud and abuse, and reimbursement matters.
+Carrie Bill Riley is a Partner in the health law practice group.
+She counsels a wide variety of health care clients, including Title X grantees and subrecipeints, and other private and public health care providers, on contracting, regulatory compliance, fraud and abuse, and reimbursement matters.
 Carrie also provides counsel on transactional matters, including formation and agreements for multi-provider affiliations/joint ventures, general contracting, and residency training arrangements.
 Prior to going to law school, Carrie worked at a Title X regional training center for several years.
 [Full Bio]